cyberrangecz/backend-training/README.md

 # to fix: Method jmxMBeanExporter in org.springframework.boot.actuate.autoconfigure.endpoint.jmx.JmxEndpointAutoConfiguration required a single bean, but 2 were found: (objMapperESClient,objectMapperForRestAPI)
 spring.jmx.enabled = false

+## For more configuration about this part, see Section 4
+# The format used for the keystore.
+It could be set to JKS in case it is a JKS file
+server.ssl.key-store-type=PKCS12
+# The path to the keystore containing the certificate
+server.ssl.key-store=classpath:keystore/seda.p12
+# The password used to generate the certificate
+server.ssl.key-store-password=password
+# The alias mapped to the certificate
+server.ssl.key-alias=seda

+#security.require-ssl=true

+#trust store location
+trust.store=classpath:keystore/seda.p12
+#trust store password
+trust.store.password=password

 ```
 ## 3. Installing project and database migration
 Installing by maven: